search

 • Set and Forget: Enter your duration, hit start, and let the visual guide handle the rest.

-• Follow the Colors: Blue means you're on track; yellow means you're halfway there; red signals the final push.
+• Follow the Colors: Green means you're on track (above 50% remaining); yellow means you're halfway there (under 50%); red signals the final push (under 15%).

 • Stay Notified: Enable browser notifications to receive an alert the moment time is up, even if you’ve switched tabs.